benhoyt/benhoyt.github.com/writings/2020-05-01-whats-coming-in-go-115.md

 20.3MB, a reduction of&nbsp;4.9%.</p>

 <p>The biggest contributors to this are the unused code elimination in the
-new linker, along with several targeted improvements, such as Clements' <a href="https://go-review.googlesource.com/c/go/+/230544">CL&nbsp;230544</a>, which reduces the number of stack and register maps included in the executable.
+new linker, along with several targeted improvements, such as Clements's <a href="https://go-review.googlesource.com/c/go/+/230544">CL&nbsp;230544</a>, which reduces the number of stack and register maps included in the executable.
 These maps are used by Go's garbage collector (GC) to determine what